 title = {District Geothermal Energy Systems with Seasonal Underground Thermal Storage: Load Profiles, Modeling Workflow, and Techno-Economic Results for U.S. Screening},

-author = {Mello, Scott and Oh, Hyunjun and Trainor-Guitton, Whitney and Cahalan, Ryan and Pepin, Jeffrey and Burns, Erick},
+author = {Mello, Scott and Oh, Hyunjun and Trainor-Guitton, Whitney},

-The workflow integrates standardized load aggregation, ground heat exchanger sizing with GHEDesigner, subsurface thermal storage modeling using SUTRA, and economic assessment through unified cost modeling.
+The workflow integrates standardized load aggregation, GHE sizing with GHEDesigner, subsurface thermal storage modeling using SUTRA, and economic assessment through unified cost modeling.
+The specific configuration modeled here has the GHE supplying district heating and an equal share of cooling, with the UTES system (either Aquifer- or Reservoir- TES) supplying the remaining cooling load.
 Intermediate and final outputs are structured so that the workflow can be rerun or modified for different cities, system configurations, or parameter assumptions.
-The dataset also links to a supporting U.S. Geological Survey data release that documents the SUTRA framework and provides additional model files and reference simulations.
-These materials provide a complete foundation for replicating the study results.},
+The dataset also links to a supporting U.S. Geological Survey data release that documents the SUTRA framework and provides additional model files and reference simulations. },

 url = {https://gdr.openei.org/submissions/1795},